 There are a limited number of scramble parking spots for students.
-The annual cost is \$20.00.
+The annual cost is \$40.00.
 Each car must display a valid parking pass.
-Signs are posted in the entire lot in accordance with the city's parking by-law 1316.
 Students may be towed immediately and without notice for the following infractions:

-1. No visible parking pass in the car

-If you change vehicles and forget the pass, report license number to the office immediately upon arrival

-2. Parking in reserved staff areas.
+- 1. No visible parking pass in the car - If you change vehicles and forget the pass, report license number to the office immediately upon arrival - 2.
+Parking in reserved staff areas.
 Towing is at owner's expense.